liudong-chen/liudong-chen.github.io/_pages/about.md

 Latest News
 ======

 **Oct.
-2024**: Our work about peak shaving is accepted to be presented at the 2025 Grid Science Winter School and Conference at Los Alamos National Lab (LANL), and I am so excited to receive the travel funding from LANL.
+2024**: Our work about [peak shaving](../assets/CPgame.pdf) has been accepted to be presented at the 2025 Grid Science Winter School and Conference at Los Alamos National Lab (LANL), and I am so excited to receive the travel funding from LANL.

 **Sep.
 2024**: Our paper about uncertainty decision-making analysis ([Prudent Price-Responsive Demands](../assets/Prudent_demand.pdf)) is accepted to be presented at the 7th Workshop on Autonomous Energy Systems at NREL.